 The key to correct citing and referencing is developing several skills including:

 This guide offers advice on using the Vancouver referencing style, which is a numbered referencing style, of which there are varied versions.
-The Vancouver style used at Monash University is now based on the AMA Manual of Style,11th Edition published in 2020, provided online by the Library.
-There are a number of major changes included in this updated Vancouver style at Monash, compared with the Vancouver style previously used.
-We have opted for a more simplified but professionally accepted style used in the health and medical fields.
-The major changes that have been incorporated into this updated Vancouver citing and referencing guide are:
+The Vancouver style used at Monash University is now based on the AMA Manual of Style,11th Edition published in 2020 and provided online by the Library.
+This is a simplified but professionally accepted style used in the health and medical fields.
+Major points to note are:

 Two of the main reasons why we use referencing styles are to acknowledge our sources and to give readers the information they need to find the sources for themselves.
 This requires two elements: in-text citations and a reference list.
 For a numbered referencing style such as Vancouver, citations within the text usually include only a number.
 Each in-text citation has a corresponding entry in the reference list.
 Each reference list entry corresponds with an in-text number (citation) and includes the author’s name and the publication year, the title, and the publication details.
 More guidance and examples related to Vancouver citations and references are included in the contents of this guide.
 Please check with your unit coordinator for any specific referencing or formatting requirements.